 Cell phones, personal devices, headphones, and earbuds are not to be out, visible, nor used during class time and during transitions between classes.
-Cell phones are not to be used during class time unless the teacher has specifically allowed it for instructional purposes.
+Cell phone use is not allowed when a student is at school (once a student enters the school doors and until they leave).
+Cell phones, headphones, and earbuds must be kept in backpacks except during lunch.
 In addition to disciplinary action, the unauthorized use of electronic devices may result in confiscation.
 A \$15 administrative fee payable to HISD will be charged if the device is claimed within the 30 days.
 Devices not claimed will be sent to Property Management for disposal.
-As of publication, student may only use cell phones during the lunch period when on campus.
+Students may only use cell phones during the lunch period (Cardinal Hour) when on campus.